 The soft roller attachment is excellent for the task.
 It was able to clean different types of debris from Cheerios to sand on carpets and hard floors.

-One issue would be it not able to clean a pile of Fruit loops at it can clog at the narrow pathway going to the dust cup, so that is the size limit of the V10 Pro.
+One issue would be it not to clean a pile of Fruit loops at it can clog at the narrow pathway going to the dust cup, so that is the size limit of the V10 Pro.
 Anything smaller than Fruit loops, it won’t any issues cleaning.

-Even with its handheld configuration, it will not have any issues with cleaning stuff like quaker oats, sand, dust, etc.
+Even with its handheld configuration, it will not have issues with cleaning stuff like quaker oats, sand, dust, etc.

 I like how usable the power is even in the low setting.

-To see how well the Dreame V10 cleans dirt on carpets and hard floors, I put it through a series of tests using different types of debris such as coffee, quaker oats, quinoa, and pet litter.
+To see how well the Dreame V10 cleans dirt on carpets and hard floors, I put it through a series of tests using different debris types such as coffee, quaker oats, quinoa, and pet litter.
 I also did other tests with sand and Fruit loops on separate tests to see how it does on these types of messes.

 I did the tests on three different surfaces – hard floor, low pile carpet, and medium-pile carpet.